 Downtown L.A.
 Law Group is currently evaluating Byetta, Januvia and Victoza claims of pancreatic cancer.
 Our attorneys urge that if you or a loved one is suffering from pancreatic cancer after taking these drugs, to please contact our law offices for a free case review.

-- A study by the American Diabetes Association that individuals on Byetta, Januvia or Victoza have an elevated risk of developing precancerous cells which transform into pancreatic cancer.
+- American Diabetes Association< that individuals on Byetta, Januvia or Victoza have an elevated risk of developing precancerous cells which transform into pancreatic cancer.

-- A safety warning by the Food and Drug Administration which reports of the possible risk of pre-cancerous cells of the pancreas from incretin mimetic drugs such as Byetta, Januvia and Victoza.
+- warning by the Food and Drug Administration< which reports of the possible risk of pre-cancerous cells of the pancreas from incretin mimetic drugs such as Byetta, Januvia and Victoza.

-- A study by the JAMA Internal Medicine indicating an heightened odds of pancreatitis and hospitalization.
+- JAMA Internal Medicine< indicating an heightened odds of pancreatitis and hospitalization.

-- A recommendation by the health watchdog group Public Citizen, that the FDA ban the use of all GLP-1 mimicking type 2 diabetes drugs, such as Byetta, Januvia and Victoza due to the risk of pancreatic cancer.
+- Public Citizen<, that the FDA ban the use of all GLP-1 mimicking type 2 diabetes drugs, such as Byetta, Januvia and Victoza due to the risk of pancreatic cancer.

-- Research done at the Universtiy of California, Los Angeles (UCLA) found a forty percent increase for acute pancreatitis, which is commonly linked to an increased risk of pancreatic cancer.
+- Universtiy of California, Los Angeles (UCLA)< found a forty percent increase for acute pancreatitis, which is commonly linked to an increased risk of pancreatic cancer.

 What is Pancreatic Cancer?